 The Taxation Section is pleased to announce its second annual Law Student Writing Challenge, open to full or part-time law students attending an ABA-accredited law school located in the State of Michigan.
 Students are asked to write a paper analyzing the tax-related issues in connection with the question below.
 The Taxation Section has selected a questions in the following personal income taxation and ethical areas.

 Challenge participants will be evaluated on their research, analysis, persuasiveness, and writing ability.
 Members of the Taxation Section will review and evaluate the student submissions and choose the four winners with one or more submissions to be published in the Michigan Tax Lawyer.
-All four winners selected will be invited to be recognized at the Taxation Section’s Annual Tax Conference to be held May 28, 2020, at the Inn at St. John’s.
-The review panels will choose an overall winning entrant to the Challenge who will be awarded a $1,000 cash scholarship plus free entries to both the 2020 Annual Tax Conference and the Taxation Section’s 2020 Fundamentals of Taxation program to be held in October/November 2020.
-The other three winners will receive a $250 cash scholarship (for total scholarships awarded of $1,750) plus free entry to the 2020 Annual Tax Conference.
+In light of the current health crisis, all four winners selected will be invited to be recognized at the Taxation Section’s Annual Tax Conference to be held May 27, 2021, at the Inn at St. John’s.
+The review panels will choose an overall winning entrant to the Challenge who will be awarded a $1,000 cash scholarship plus free entries to both the 2021 Annual Tax Conference and the Taxation Section’s 2020 Fundamentals of Taxation program to be held in October/November 2020 (if the 2020 Fundamentals of Taxation program has to be rescheduled due to the current health crisis, you would receive free entry to the 2021 Fundamentals of Taxation program).
+The other three winners will receive a $250 cash scholarship (for total scholarships awarded of $1,750) plus free entry to the 2021 Annual Tax Conference.

 Participants must analyze the question and write a paper addressing the tax issues.
 The paper must be between 2 and 6 pages and must conform to the article specifications noted below.